checkinto-io/checkinto-app/.vibedocs/config/commands/work.md

 ---
-command: `:vd work`
+command: ":vd work"
 description: Starts the WORK phase and creates the feature backlog.
 ---

-- Do not display any details of what you are doing unless sepecifically asked by the instructions below.
+- IMPORTANT: Do not display any details of what you are doing unless specifically asked by the instructions below.

 # ****************
 # WORK PHASE START